Cheshta300899/CodSoft-Internship-Tasks/README.md

 T1: To-Do List

-Description: Create a web-based task list application for managing to-do items.
+Description: Create a web-based Task List Application for managing to-do items.

 Steps:
 1. Style it with CSS.